zywangdylan/style-transfer/README.md

 1. **Configs** To better support the stylization of images and videos, we implement a config cell to store the parameters of the algorithm.
 You can change the parameters, such as `MODE`, path, weights, in the config cell and run the code in the notebook.

 2. **Takes a while to run?** Yes, it will take a while to run the code when downloading COCO dataset and training the model.
 If you want to have a quick look at your stylized images, you can change the `MODE` to `IMAGE`, setup your Image Style Transfer Configs and run the code in the notebook.
 The result image will be waiting for you in the folder `images/result_images`.

+3. **Folder structure?** Please keep the folder structure the same as the way shown below so that you don't need to configure most of the paths in the notebook.
+    ```
+    .
+    ├── images                                    # Image folder
+    │   ├── content_images
+    │   ├── style_images
+    │   └── result_images
+    ├── videos                                    # Image folder
+    │   ├── content_videos
+    │   └── result_videos
+    ├── training_checkpoints                      # Folder to save model checkpoints
+    ├── trained_transformations                   # Trained weights of styles
+    ├── pretrained_loss_network                   # Folder to save pretrained weights of backbones
+    ├── Version2_NST.ipynb
+    └── Version1_NST.ipynb
+    ```

 ### Report
 If you are curious about the logic of the algorithm, report is ready for you in `final_project_report.pdf` with detail explanation and evaulations.